All Episodes

 On legislation in the Senate, it really doesn't make a whole lot of difference.

-You can get legislation up almost anyway, so it's pretty hard to kill a bill, any bill in committee.
+You can get legislation up almost anyway, so it's pretty hard to kill a bill, any bill, in committee.

 But you can do that with a nomination.

-And so control of the Senate is absolutely essential to being able to get the uh President's judges out of the Judiciary Committee, which has a democratic lineup, as you know, Rush, it's uh pretty nasty and pretty partisan and pretty liberal.
+And so control of the Senate is absolutely essential to being able to get the president's judges out of the Judiciary Committee, which has a Democratic lineup, as you know, Rush.

-Getting his judges out of committee, once you get on out on the floor, we have better luck.
+Getting his judges out of committee, once you get out on the floor, we have better luck.

 Is it Senator Leahy who would be the committee chairman on judiciary?

-Senator Leahy would take over uh so he'd be reading his book not under the apple tree up in Vermont but in Washington in the chairman's seat.
+So he'd be reading his book, not under the apple tree up in Vermont, but in Washington in the chairman's seat.

-Well, he's not been very receptive uh to our uh judicial nominees, and the rest of the lineup is familiar to most Americans.
+And the rest of the lineup is familiar to most Americans.

 You're absolutely right.

-I mean stunningly large number.
+I mean, a stunningly large number.

-You you reverse the uh margins and let the Democrats be in charge of either house of the Senate, and it will not only hamper the war on terror on the military side, because we know they want to cut and run in Iraq.
+And it will not only hamper the war on terror on the military side, because we know they want to cut and run in Iraq.

 Their only argument is over whether we do it tomorrow or six months from now or a year from now.